Diffuse optical tomography by simulated annealing via a spin Hamiltonian: Numerical test

-Figures \ref{sa:fig1} and \ref{sa:fig2} show reconstructed images.
+Figures \ref{sa:fig1} and \ref{sa:fig2} show reconstructed images by the proposed method.
 In Fig.~\ref{sa:fig1}, a disk target of radius $2.5\,{\rm mm}$ was placed at the depth (Left) $10\,{\rm mm}$ and (Right) $15\,{\rm mm}$, that is, the $x$ and $y$ coordinates of the disk center are $x=0\,{\rm mm}$, and $y=10\,{\rm mm}$ or $15\,{\rm mm}$.
+In general, the reconstruction at deeper positions is more difficult because the signal becomes noisy and the relative contribution of the regularization term in the cost function becomes larger \cite{Shimokawa-etal12}.
 As is expected, the reconstruction at a deeper position is more difficult.

-Next we consider two disks of radius $2.5\,{\rm mm}$.
+Next we consider two disks of radius $2.5\,{\rm mm}$ in Fig.~\ref{sa:fig2}.
 The centers of the disks are placed at $(x,y)=(\pm10\,{\rm mm},\,10\,{\rm mm})$.
+Figure \ref{sa:fig2} shows the reconstruction by the proposed scheme using the same parameters described above for Fig.~\ref{sa:fig1}.
 For comparison, we also used the truncated SVD.
-Figures \ref{sa:fig2} (Left) shows the reconstruction by the proposed scheme using the same parameters described above for Fig.~\ref{sa:fig1}.
-Reconstructions from the truncated SVD are presented in Fig.~\ref{sa:fig2} with (Middle) $52$ largest singular values and (Right) $80$ largest singular values, respectively.
-Using the truncated SVD, it is difficult to see a clear separation between the two targets.
+Reconstructions from the truncated SVD are presented in Fig.~\ref{sa:fig3} with (Left) $52$ largest singular values and (Right) $80$ largest singular values, respectively.
+In the reconstructed images by the truncated SVD, the separation between the two targets is less sharp.

+In each numerical calculation, there are $5\times 10^5$ unknown parameter values.
+The computation time to find $\vv{S}^*$ was about three minutes on a laptop computer (MacBook Pro with 2.3 GHz Intel Core i5 and 8 GB memory).